mohammedmanssour/laravel-recurring-models/README.md

 $model->repeat()->daily()
 ```

-The recurrence will start the next day based on the `startsAt` returned value.
+The recurrence will start the next day based on the `repetitionBaseDate` returned value.

 #### 2. Every N Days Recurrence